mlogan914/toronto-climate-data/README.md

 1. Must be run in bash or zsh shell (not sh, not dash)
 2. Must define the various directories.
 3. Must generate logs.
-4. Can print error when there is a programming error.
+4. Must print error when there is a programming error.
 5. Must have a mechanism to exit the program safely.